Subbuteo Tribute Website.

 The lovely counter displays for blister packs show the change from hobby crest to monochrome logo even more clearly.
 The backing picture also changes on the cards, matched to the picture on the club edition.

-The two stands for 1985 show bold changes in design.
-There are now more teams shown on the big stand, and also room for hangers.
-This made sense, as the accessory range was shrinking, and more items had moved onto the blister cards.
-This also affected the smaller blister pack display, which no longer rotated.
-The new flat version also saw the arrival of the goalkeepers and even the cups onto card.
-Of course, all the boxes had changed once more (and the number range moved to the 63xxx version).
+The new flat version also saw the arrival of the goalkeepers onto cards (and the cups too, although they are not shown here).
 The blisters were colour coded, with yellow for balls, red for playing accessories, blue for stadium accessories and lilac for the cups.
 I never noticed this at the time, and I guess it was because all the items were very self-evident.
 If you wanted a pack of balls, it wasn't difficult to pick them out whatever the colour.
 Still, they look nice on display don't they?
+The blue here is very dark, and it makes me wonder whether this picture is actually a prototype.

 Here are a couple more simple pieces of shop display material.
 These are the counter display boxes for Subbuteo's Soccer Plotter and Trophy Trail.
 The Soccer Plotter was C160 in the accessory range, introduced in 1979.
 It was a simple league ladders poster featuring the four English divisions with clubs and colours shown on reusable stickers.
 Despite the more boring monochrome display box, the Trophy Trail (C176) was introduced a year later, and allowed a more generic cup competition to be shown.
 Neither item made it into the 1981 catalogue, although I think they hung around (unsold!) for longer than that....